AzrielOmega/cmsgrid/README.md

 * Insert a variety of Bootstrap 3 layouts
 * Add or remove rows
-* Increase or decrease width of column sizes
+* Increase or decrease width of columns
 * Insert images which resize responsively with column resizing
 * Swap content of columns
 * Delete rows